TheArchitectDev/Architect.Identities/README.md

   - Stored as 12 bytes or 24 hexadecimal characters.
   - Next ID of the same second is predictable.
   - Uniquefier based on replica: once two replicas collide, multiple collisions can be expected, until redeployment.

+## DistributedId128

+The DistributedId128 is a 128-bit DistributedId variant that offers additional benefits at the cost of extra space.
+It should be used if the requirements on generation rate or collision resistance are extreme.
+Apart from leaking the generation timestamp, it can serve as a drop-in replacement for the common version-4 random UUIDs.

+Class libraries are a good example of products that should prefer the DistributedId128.
+They can make fewer assumptions, as their usage patterns often depend on the applications using them.

+### Additional Advantages

+- Has practically no generation rate limit (about 1M IDs per millisecond, or 1B per second, per application replica).
+- Risks practically no collisions even globally (at 75 bits of randomness _per millisecond_, incremented with 55-bit values intra-millisecond).
+- Is also a valid [version-7 UUID](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-04.html#name-uuid-version-7) (with the [variant](https://www.rfc-editor.org/rfc/rfc4122.html#section-4.1.1) set to 0xx/"backward compatibility", to keep the 64th bit 0), but with the rare property of being incremental _and_ hard to guess even for multiple IDs for the same millisecond.

+### 128-bit Structure

+- Is returned as a `Guid`.
+- Can be converted to a `UInt128` of exactly 38 digits (until beyond the year 4000, at which point a 39th digit would appear).
+- Occcupies 16 bytes in memory.
+- Can be represented as `DECIMAL(38, 0)` in SQL databases (until beyond the year 4000, at which point a 39th digit would appear).
+- Requires 17 bytes of storage as `DECIMAL(38, 0)` in many SQL databases, including SQL Server and MySQL.
+- Can be represented as two (strictly positive) `long` values, suitable for storing in two `BIGINT` database columns, as a composite key.
+- Can be represented in a natural, workable form by most SQL databases, being a simple `decimal` or pair of `long` values.
+(By contrast, not all databases have a UUID type, requiring the use of binary types, making manual queries cumbersome.)
+- Is ordered intuitively and consistently in .NET, in both `Guid`, `Guid`-to-string, `UInt128`, `UInt128`-to-string, alphanumeric, and hexadecimal formats.
+- Is ordered intuitively and consistently in .NET _and databases_ in all formats except `Guid`, due to the varying UUID availability and ordering in databases.
+- Can be represented numerically, as exactly 38 digits.
+- Can be represented alphanumerically, as exactly 22 alphanumeric characters.
+- Can be represented hexadecimally, as exactly 32 hex characters.
+- Contains the number of milliseconds since the start of the year 1700 in its first 48 bits.
+- Contains the UUID version marker "7" in bits 48 through 51.
+- Contains a cryptographically-secure pseudorandom sequence in its last 76 bits, with the exception of the 64th bit, the variant indicator, which is always 0.
+- Uses 55-bit cryptographically-secure pseudorandom increments intra-millisecond to remain incremental on the same millisecond.
+- Can represent timestamps beyond the year 9999.

 ## Public Identities